Mets3D/botw-asset-import/README.md

 Things to note:
 - Reskins are not handled; Since there's only 1 Bokoblin mesh, only 1 Bokoblin will be imported.
 To create the reskinned versions, you'll have to duplicate things and hook up the textures yourself.
 - I did my best to make materials look as close as possible to how they look in the game, but it can't be perfect.

-### Asset Operators
-Some of these operators are not strictly related to BotW and may be split out into a separate add-on in the future.
-They are for helping to create an actually usable asset library:
-- Merge Actions: Merge any actions selected in the Asset Browser/Outliner.
-Useful for Link's animations, where he sometimes has unique animations split up into separate head/body actions that belong together.
-- Merge Armatures: Merge selected armatures by removing duplicate bones and preserving parenting/modifier relationships.
-Useful for merging clothes onto characters.
-- Focus Asset: Supports Collection and Action assets.
-When a Collection asset is selected, this will isolate that collection, and frame the viewport to its objects.
-With an Action, it will only work when there is an active armature object, and it will assign the action, set the scene's frame range, and focus the camera on the rig's visible child objects.
-Handy in combination with the next operator, especially if you use Blender's "Lock Camera to View" option.
-- Thumbnail From Viewport: Makes a viewport snapshot and assigns it as the thumbnail of the active asset.
-Overlays will be disabled, but it's up to you to enter rendered view if you want to.
-Transparent pixels will be cropped, and the resolution is capped at 256 (by scaling it down if needed) which is Blender's hard limit for asset thumbnails.
-- Crop Asset Thumbnails: Crops transparent pixels out of the selected assets' thumbnails.

 ### Animations
 The add-on also includes a modified version of the [.seanim importer](https://github.com/SE2Dev/io_anim_seanim) by [SE2DEV](https://github.com/SE2Dev).
 The following modifications were made: